hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-m.md

 domain
 ```

-To stop a running Wildfly Server, jus terminate the process by *Ctrl+C*.
+To stop a running WildFly Server, jus terminate the process by *Ctrl+C*.

 ## Deploy applications